WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 ## I setup my Workday (HR system) through an initial email but now that password doesn't work or I cannot login to my WEHI email

 The links you might have previously used to access Workday before your official start date will no longer allow access.
-Email hr@wehi.edu.au as this is the contact provided if you encounter any issue in regard to Workday.
+Email hr [at] wehi [dot] edu [dot] au as this is the contact provided if you encounter any issue in regard to Workday.
 They will provided you with the new credentials to set up your WEHI email.